 “Abhaya Mudra” Buddha Statue Meaning

-This mudra is often depicted along with another mudra using the left hand.
+This mudra is typically seen in conjunction with another mudra that makes use of the left hand.

-Although some statues show the Abhaya mudra with the left hand, Gautama Buddha statues (historical Buddha) always depict the mudra with the flat hand on the right side of the body.
+Although some statues display the Abhaya mudra with the left hand, depictions of Gautama Buddha, the historical Buddha, always depict the mudra with the flat hand on the right side of the body.

-As a result, the Buddha displays his right palm flat in front of the chest and it faces forward away from the body.
+As a direct consequence of this, the Buddha places his right palm in a horizontal position in front of his chest with the palm facing away from the body.

 Buddha Sculpture FAQs